Galileo88/Galileos-Planet-Pack/Optional Mods/GPP_Secondary/Readme.txt

 * Remove KSC from Gael.
 * Re-add the stock planets.

 The only required bit on your part is to insert the following in your mod and fill its fields.
-Everything is already set but is not optimized and should be just enough to prevent MM error alerts.
+Ciro's SOI is 3E+12 (3 Terameters) by default so Grannus does not escape when it nears its apoapsis.

 @Kopernicus:NEEDS[GPP_Secondary]
 {
 	@Body[Ciro]
 	{
-		@Properties
-		{
-			@sphereOfInfluence =
-			@hillSphere =
-		}
 		@Orbit
 		{
 			@referenceBody =